beyondcoin-project/vanitygen-beyondcoin/README.md

 There are plenty of quality tools to do this right now already.
 So why use vanitygen?
-The main reason is that it is fast, more than an order of magnitude faster than the official bitcoin client with the vanity address patch applied.
+The main reason is that it is fast, more than an order of magnitude faster than the official beyondcoin client with the vanity address patch applied.
 This is despite the fact that it runs on the CPU and does not use OpenCL or CUDA.
 Vanitygen is also a bit more user-friendly in that it provides feedback on its rate of progress and